 Play to your strengths:

 While one-person businesses may often require you to be an entrepreneur, employee, manager, all at once, you need not do all the accounting, legal and co-ordination work single-handedly in an OPC.
 Rather, it is most efficient to take up complete responsibility of those tasks that you are best at and outsource the rest.
 Websites such as Fiverr or Freelancer can help leaders outsource tasks efficiently by ensuring quality.
 Other accounting and legal related documentation procedures can also be outsourced to agencies with track records of credible work.
+Outsourcing some of the tasks can help you focus on what you can do best which is a great long term plan for success in business.

 You are the brand: